michaelachrisco/jruby-torquebox-cookbook/README.md

     $ knife solo prepare vagrant@catalog
     $ cd chef-repo
     $ knife solo cook vagrant@catalog
+    $ vagrant ssh

-You should see
+And you should see

     Welcome to your Vagrant-built virtual machine.
     Last login: Wed Dec  4 01:37:33 2013 from 10.0.2.2
     vagrant@catalog:~$ rbenv versions
       system
       * jruby-1.7.8 (set by /usr/local/rbenv/version)
       vagrant@catalog:~$ which torquebox
       /usr/local/rbenv/shims/torquebox
         $ sudo torquebox run

-    This should be run as a service by the torquebox_user
+And torquebox starts successfully.
+This should be run as a service by the torquebox_user.

 #Run on AWS

 Select AMI from [Ubuntu Cloud finder][2].
 Use EBS backed volume in US East with Arch i386 and name Precise same as the vagrant virtual box